wjakob/nanobind/docs/ownership.md

-  ownership must be shared between Python and C++. _nanobind_ does this by increasing the reference count of the `PyObject` and then creating a `std::shared_ptr<T>` with a new control block containing a custom deleter that reduces the Python reference count upon destruction of the shared pointer.
+  ownership must be shared between Python and C++. _nanobind_ does this by increasing the reference count of the `PyObject` and then creating a `std::shared_ptr<T>` with a new control block containing a custom deleter that will in turn reduce the Python reference count upon destruction of the shared pointer.

   When a C++ function returns a `std::shared_ptr<T>`, _nanobind_ checks if the instance already has a `PyObject` counterpart (nothing needs to be done in this case).
-Otherwise, it creates a compact `PyObject` wrapping a pointer to the instance data.
-It indicates shared ownership by creating a temporary `std::shared_ptr<T>` on the heap that will be destructed when the `PyObject` is garbage collected.
+Otherwise, it indicates shared ownership by creating a temporary `std::shared_ptr<T>` on the heap that will be destructed when the `PyObject` is garbage collected.